Fun With Stress 1.1

 Image: Placidplace

 Every time an experience is being stored in our memory, it is instantaneously labelled.
-Depending on the experience, labels can say “Great, let’s do that again!” or “Terrible, never again!” and this labelling happens for the most part without us being consciously aware of it.
-The following remarkable story was told by a client who was then living in Amsterdam for a little over two years (for privacy purposes the name has been changed).
+Depending on the experience, labels can say “Great, let’s do that again!” or “Terrible, let’s never do that again!” and the brain attributes these labels depending on whether certain physical sensations are regarded as pleasant or unpleasant.
+This is what is meant by the term body memory.

 Farid was a young man from Syria, who had left the war and his family in search of a better life.
 In Syria he encountered lots of war casualties laying on the side of the road, which ultimately affected him in ways he couldn’t have imagined.
 When he came to see me, he lived in Amsterdam, where dead people hadn’t been part of the public space for a long time.
-However, he was oftentimes still reminded of the war situation in a less obvious way.
+However, he was oftentimes still reminded of the war situation in a less conscious way.

 Information from the outside world enters through our senses.
-Every sight, sound, touch, smell and taste that Farid experienced in the war situation was stored and ‘buttonized’ in his memory and provided with labels such as “Avoid at all cost!”
+Every sight, sound, touch, smell and taste that Farid experienced in the war situation was therefore stored and ‘buttonized’ in his memory and provided with labels such as “Avoid at all cost!”
 In this way we could say that he was being programmed to either avoid warlike environments or seek shelter if he were to ever encounter one again.

 [1] See Robert M. Sapolsky - Why Zebras Don’t Have Ulcers; Gabor Maté - When The Body Says No; Bessel van der Kolk - The Body Keeps The Score.